SIGHTINGS/ IDENTIFICATIONS: Spider, Yellowbelly Water Snake, Crawfish, Wasp with Nest, Creek Nymph

 Along the way we encountered a scary moment where some large waves from a barge threatened a capsizing.
 It was exciting to be on such a small boat in the water.
 Our vessel was man powered, our strength and oars kept us moving as we paddled swiftly through the waters.
 With no buildings and roads on the land to our starboard side, it felt like we were the first ones to discover the eastern end of the key.
 It was certainly an adventure for me and Sharon as it was our first canoe trip with everything we needed for two days right there in the boat, and we were camping on gorgeous beach that most people never get to go to.

+Chris, the captain of the canoe, is a master rower.
+He can move any kayak or canoe more quickly and accurately than any person I have ever met.
+With his strength and speed and a little help from Sharon and me, we glided quickly past grass beds, marshes, and lagoons.
+Soon we reached what I believe is called Dolphin Island.
+As we rowed through this tight channel we could see the dolphins herding schools of fish, which did not bode well for the fishing part of our expedition.
+At times, we got to see these marine mammals up close.
+These particular Dolphins were masters of the water, they had barnacles and shells crusted around their heads, they were decorated as chieftains.
 Another five minutes of paddling and we made land just past Ft.
 McRee at the tip of the island.
 To the east we could see Ft.
 Pickens, to the South was never ending blue, the Gulf of Mexico.
 We unloaded the canoe, caught some bait with our cast nets, and got right to the fishing.
 Our goal for the trip was a dream of Chris', to catch a gigantic shark.
 He immediately put some good sized bait out in the water, set up his poles, and waited.
 The fishing was consistently slow for most of the night though.
 John S. caught a very large Sail Cat, probably around 2 pounds.
 As the sun began to set, Chris caught a small Atlantic Sharpnose Shark, which he returned to the sea.
 Although I say "small shark", it was still 2-3 feet, big enough to bite a hand or a couple of fingers off, which leads us to "How to Handle a Shark"!

 HOW TO HANDLE A SHARK: When you first catch the shark be sure to noose the tail with a rope.
 You don't want to grab the tail because sharks are flexible and can twist and bite you.
 You want to grab the shark just behind the dorsal fin and remove the hook.
 You should use some kind of long pliers to remove the hook, usually 6-12 inch extension.
-Avoid touching the sharks gills, touching them causes bleeding in the gills and is harmful to the shark.
+Avoid touching the sharks gills, touching them causes bleeding in the gills and is harmful to the shark. -I have heard you can turn sharks upside down and this will put them into a calm state where they will not bite you.
+Please comment if you know anything about this.
+Big sharks should be returned to the water quickly as larger sharks use up all their energy during the fishing struggle.
+Small Sharks should be placed into the water, not thrown, as this will kill them.
+Move the shark back and forth to get water moving through the gills until they become responsive, try not to get bitten.

 Notice the tail is in a Noose knot.